Curious-being99/Kaspstore.kas/README.md

 # Kaspstore.kas

-Kaspstore.kas is a decentralized application marketplace built on the Kaspa blockchain.
+Kaspstore.kas is a decentralized appstore built on the Kaspa blockchain.
 It provides a secure, censorship-resistant platform where users can discover, install, and manage applications, manage their digital assets, and participate in community-driven governance.

 ## Features